dotnet/aspnetcore/docs/WebTransport.md

 # Overview of the Kestrel WebTransport API
 ## Setting up a connection
-To setup a WebTransport connection, you will first you wil need to configure a host upon which you open a port.
+To setup a WebTransport connection, you will first need to configure a host upon which you open a port.
 A very minimal example is shown below:
 ```C#
 public class Program
 {